joecorcoran/talks/traits/traits.markdown

 end
 ```

-^ Here's the same code written with composition instead of single inheritance.
+^ Here's the same code written in a composed instead of single inheritance.
 This feels better.
 Bikes are essentially made up of components and we are reflecting that.
 We're no longer bound to the hierarchy that single inheritance forced on us.

 ---